CDC Guidance on Face Masks

 The CDC also recommends that the fabric used for the masks be prewashed in hot water to avoid later shrinkage, and that it be a tightly woven fabric.

-Resources and information are available for San Marcos residents affected by the COVID-19 outbreak.
+Resources and information are available for San Marcos residents affected by COVID-19.
 We’ll post links below as they become available during this rapidly-changing situation.
+Click here for information for tenants and landlords and utility, rent, and mortgage assistance options at a glance.

 Texas Health and Human Services has launched a 24/7 statewide mental health support line to help Texans experiencing anxiety, stress or emotional challenges due to the COVID-19 pandemic.
 Visit their website for more information.